Can You Trust Home Water Test Kits? | Updated for 2021

 Four of those are test strips that you dip in the water and then match the colors on the results chart.
 One strip is for copper, one is for iron, one is for nitrate and nitrite, and one combines pH, hardness and chlorine.

-One bacteria test - identical to the ones in Test Assured and First Alert - is included.
+One bacteria test - identical to the one in Test Assured - is included.
 Simply add some water to the included vial and shake.
 Keep it warm and then check for a color change after 48 hours.

-And there's a lead and pesticide test, which is also identical to the ones in the Test Assured and First Alert kits.
+And there's a lead and pesticide test, which is also identical to the ones in the Test Assured kit.
 Just add some water to the included test vial, put in the two strips, and wait ten minutes to read the results.

 How Watersafe compared to the professional lab analysis